thatcat13/beep-boop/README.md

 * at this point, the array contains both integers and strings. mixed array is converted to one data type, strings, using the .toStrings() method

+* string array is tested incrementally from left to right using a for-loop; if the "number" includes "0" = true the "number" is replaced with "Beep!":
+  * Example Input: ["0", "1", "2", "3", "4"]
+  * Example Output: ["Beep!", "1", "2", "I'm sorry, Dave.
+I'm afraid I can't do that.", "4"]

+* string array is tested incrementally from left to right using a for-loop; if the "number" includes "1" = true the "number" is replaced with "Boop!":
+  * Example Input: ["0", "1", "2", "3", "4"]
+  * Example Output: ["Beep!", "Boop!", "2", "I'm sorry, Dave.
+I'm afraid I can't do that.", "4"]

 * string array is tested incrementally from left to right using a for-loop; if the "number" includes "0" = true && if the "number" includes "1" = true, both "numbers" are replaced with "Boop!Beep!":
   * Example Input: ["8", "9", "10", "11"]
   * Example Output: ["8", "I'm sorry, Dave.
 I'm afraid I can't do that.", "Boop!Beep!", "11"]